-It may not always be related to the same situation for example, someone who feels unworthy might reject opportunities to share knowledge (public speaking), they might never put themselves forward for promotions or feel very uncomfortable sharing their ideas.
+It may not always be related to the same situation.
+For example, someone who feels unworthy might reject opportunities to share knowledge such as public speaking, they might never put themselves forward for promotions or feel very uncomfortable sharing their ideas.

 Through my consultancy, this is what we look to discover.
 Whether the person is a CEO suffering from anxiety, an entrepreneur at a cross roads or a mother going back to work, it is important to try to understand this repetitive behaviour before we begin to challenge it.

 Once this has been established, we begin to tackle the core reason behind this behaviour and ways to face it.
 Through experience, we come to the harsh realisation that the only person we have control over in our lives is ourselves.

 Sometimes, if you can’t change a situation you have to change yourself.
 And this can be the hardest part.

 Here are my five top tips when it comes to challenging your own behaviour: